 Although translating WordPress language files manually isn’t all that complicated, it can be overwhelming.
 Most include hundreds if not thousands of strings, and translating everything by yourself is a tall order.
 Also, all those strings are out of context, so making sure you’re adding the best translation given the lack of context can be quite hard.

 More importantly, the approach we’ve explored so far doesn’t help you if you want to create a fully multilingual website.
 In that scenario, your best bet would be to use a translation plugin such as TranslatePress.

 TranslatePress offers several advantages over manual translation.
 You can use it to translate content that doesn’t use gettext, as well as user-generated strings and even regular content on your site.

 To get started, all you have to do is add a new language to your website.
-You can do so by navigating to Settings > TranslatePress > General and going to All Languages.
-Here, use the Choose menu to find your new target language and click on the Add button next to it:
+You can do so by navigating to Settings → TranslatePress → General and going to the All Languages section.
+Here, use the Choose drop-down menu to find your new target language and click on the Add button next to it:

 Save the changes to the plugin’s settings, then click on the Translate Site button in your WordPress admin menu.

 Ultimately, the biggest advantage of using a plugin for localization is that you can access machine translation assistance.
 TranslatePress connects to both Google Translate and DeepL and enables you to use either platform to translate all of your site’s content automatically.

 If you choose to go down that route, you can save massive amounts of time over editing each string manually.
 Instead, you can simply proofread your translations to ensure they’re accurate, and your website will be ready for visitors in no time.

 Editing WordPress language files by hand isn’t all that complicated.
 However, using a text editor can be cumbersome, especially if you don’t have a lot of experience with this type of platform.
 This translation process also lacks context.
 This goes especially for complex plugins and themes with hundreds of text strings to translate.